If you were elected Prime Minister of Israel, what policies would you pursue?

 The Gemara is full of experience, full of eitzahs.
 The Gemara knows how to deal with Eisav.
 The Gemara tells us how to deal with all the gentile nations in a cunning way, in a way to win them over.
 The Gemara tells you how to deal with the Arabs.
 The Gemara is full of advice.
 It’s a very big Shas.
 Only that many people learn only the halacha part.
 The agadata part is full of wisdom.
 One seventh of the Shas is agadata; it’s full of wisdom.
 And it tells you how to deal with things.

-I would tell even our new President Bush the same thing.
+Not only in Eretz Yisroel.
+I would even tell our new President Bush the same thing.
 Of course he doesn’t have enough sense to realize that.
-He has more sense than that fool Dukakis.
+But at least he has more sense than that fool Dukakis.
 No question about it.
 We have to bentch gomel that Dukakis wasn’t elected, I’m telling you.
 You should bentch gomel that he wasn’t elected.
 Because then it would mean that the ACLU would be in the White House.

 But even Bush.
 After all, what is Bush?
 He’s still a gentile; he has no seichel – a gentile has no seichel.
 He should have called together all the great men of the Am Yisroel.
 Secretly, of course, or you’ll make the gentiles angry.
 Secretly, he should have called them together and told them, “Make a policy for me.
 Think of a policy.”

 And they’d win over the Democratic Congress as well.
 There are ways of winning them over.
-He could do it.
 The chachmei hatorah could do it.

 I could give you a list of the chachmei hatorah right now.
 It would include all shades of the Torah world.
 And you can be sure that they would come up with very good ideas, excellent policies, that would help his administration succeed.
 But what can I do?
 He won’t listen to my suggestions.